container-storage-interface/spec/spec.md

       //   ControllerExpandVolume.
       ONLINE = 1;

-      // OFFLINE indicates that volumes cannot be expanded upon being
+      // OFFLINE indicates that volumes currently published and
-      // controller-published.
-When a plugin supports OFFLINE volume
+      // available on a node MAY NOT be expanded.
+When a plugin support
-      // expansion it MUST implement either the EXPAND_VOLUME controller
+      // OFFLINE volume expansion it MUST implement either the
-      // capability or the EXPAND_VOLUME node capability or both.
+      // EXPAND_VOLUME controller capability or the EXPAND_VOLUME
+      // node capability or both.
       //
       // Example 1: Given a block storage volume type (e.g. Azure Disk)
       //   that does not support expansion of "node-attached" (i.e.